-What We Love: Mimi Codd Makes has lots to offer on her blog.
+I Love: Mimi Codd Makes has lots to offer on her blog.
 Her posts about her own knitting progress are interesting and educational.
-The tutorials are worth a look for a number of techniques such as short row shaping and cast on methods.
+The tutorials are worth a look for techniques like short row shaping and cast on methods.

 Cara loves to knit and loves blogging to share her knitting projects.

-What We Love: January One is no longer being updated.
+I Love: It’s no longer being updated.
 There are some great patterns to browse.

 Knittingkonrad by Konrad Siebenhüter

 Konrad loves to share his knitted designs.
-His passion for knitting and his designs are very adorable.
-He loves to knit, loves yarn and loves the people who loves both.
+His passion for knitting and his designs are adorable.
+He loves to knit, yarn and people who love both.